-Islatravir (ISL) is an investigational nucleoside reverse transcriptase translocation inhibitor.
-The clinical development of this compound was placed on hold because of drug-associated lymphopenia and CD4+ count decreases.
+Islatravir (ISL) is an investigational nucleoside reverse transcriptase (RT) translocation inhibitor.
+The clinical development of this compound was placed on hold because of drug-associated lymphopenia and CD4+cell count decreases.
 The clinical program has since resumed using lower doses.
 Squires and colleagues presented detailed data on this adverse effect (Abstract 192).
 Data from 1420 people with HIV and 884 people without HIV were included.
 The mechanism of the drug adverse effect is supratherapeutic accumulation of ISL triphosphate in lymphocytes leading to apoptosis.
 Lymphopenia is not a result of mitochondrial damage.
-The development of monthly oral ISL has been discontinued.
+The development of monthly oral

+ISL has been discontinued.
 The development of daily oral and weekly oral ISL for treatment of HIV has resumed.
 Higher doses of ISL led to greater declines of total lymphocyte counts.
 For those receiving monthly dosing, the lymphocyte count returned to normal about 12 months after discontinuation; ISL has a very long terminal half-life, likely explaining the prolonged effect on lymphocytes after discontinuation.
 The declines were less marked with weekly dosing, and the same pattern was generally seen.
-For daily dosing, the investigators reviewed lymphocyte counts in a dose-ranging study of daily ISL with doravirine (DOR).
+For daily dosing, the investigators reviewed lymphocyte counts in a doseranging study of daily ISL with doravirine (DOR).
 They found that participants receiving 0.25 mg of ISL daily did not experience a lymphocyte decline as compared with those in an ISL-free control arm.
 For future studies, the daily ISL dose used will be 0.25 mg and the weekly dose will be 2 mg.
 Vargo and colleagues presented PK modeling supporting this weekly dose in a separate presentation (Abstract 497).

 Two clinical trials investigating changing suppressive ART to daily DOR 100 mg/ISL 0.75 mg were presented (Abstracts 196 and 197).
-Eligible participants for both trials had viral suppression for at least 3 months, did not have chronic hepatitis B, and had no known resistance to DOR.
+Eligible participants for both trials had viral suppression for at least 3 months, did not have chronic HBV, and had no known resistance to DOR.
 The first trial enrolled participants on any suppressive 2- or 3-drug regimen (Abstract 196).
 A total of 672 participants were randomly assigned (approximately 37% women, median age 45 years).
 The investigators found that DOR/ISL was noninferior to continued baseline ART, with 0% and 1.5%, respectively, having plasma HIV-1 RNA levels greater than 50 copies/mL at week 48 according to the FDA snapshot algorithm.
 No virologic failure occurred in the DOR/ISL arm; virologic failure with the emergence of resistance-associated mutations occurred in 3 participants in the control arm.
 Lower CD4+ counts were observed in the DOR/ISL arm as a result of the known drug effect on lymphocyte counts at this ISL dose.
 Although adverse effects were reported more commonly with DOR/ISL in this open-label trial, the drug combination appeared well tolerated.

 The second trial enrolled participants with viral suppression on BIC/FTC/TAF, and the comparison with switching to DOR/ISL was blinded (Abstract 197).
 A total of 641 participants (approximately 30% female, median age 48 years) were randomly assigned.
-At week 48, DOR/ISL was found to be noninferior to BIC/FTC/TAF, with 0.6% and 0.3% having plasma HIV-1 RNA levels greater than 50 copies/mL according to the FDA snapshot regimen.
-Virologic failure occurred at week 12 in 1 participant receiving DOR/ISL; ISL was not detected in plasma samples from this participant, suggesting nonadherence.
-CD4+ counts and lymphocyte counts were lower in the DOR/ISL groups, as discussed previously.
-Two cases of HBV reactivation occurred in the DOR/ISL group; neither was clinically significant.
+At week 48, DOR/ISL was found to be non-inferior to BIC/FTC/TAF, with 0.6% and 0.3% having plasma HIV-1 RNA levels greater than 50 copies/mL according to the FDA snapshot regimen.
+Virologic failure occurred at week 12 in 1 participant receiving DOR/ neither was clinically significant.
 The occurrence of adverse events was otherwise similar between arms.
 The authors concluded that these data support the efficacy and safety of DOR/ISL.
 The clinical development has resumed, with ISL being dosed at 0.25 mg daily.